telerik/winforms-docs/telerik-presentation-framework/class-hierarchy/radproperty.md

 # RadProperty

-##

-RadProperty encapsulates properties used in RadObject and support [dependency properties]({%slug winforms/telerik-presentation-framework/dependency-properties%}).
+RadProperty encapsulates properties used in RadObject and supports [dependency properties]({%slug winforms/telerik-presentation-framework/dependency-properties%}).
 Each RadProperty has a name, type, owner and [metadata]({%slug winforms/telerik-presentation-framework/class-hierarchy/radpropertymetadata%}), i.e. information about the property.
 Each RadProperty has mechanisms for synchronizing with other properties in the system and for validating itself.

 The RadProperty __AddOwner()__ method associates the owner's type and potentially merges the owners metadata.